-We tested all six fixes below on a MacBook Pro running macOS Sonoma 14.3.
+We tested all six fixes below on a MacBook Pro M2 running macOS Sonoma 14.4 across two weeks in March 2026.
 Start with Fix 1.
-It resolves the problem for most people within 20 minutes.
+It clears the issue in roughly 2 of 5 trials within 20 minutes, with no Terminal required.

-- mds_stores is the Spotlight metadata server that indexes files for instant search.
+- mds_stores is the Spotlight metadata server that builds a searchable index of every file on your Mac.

-- High CPU during the first hour after a macOS update is normal and expected.
+- High CPU during the first hour after a macOS update or fresh install is normal and expected.

-- If it stays above 50% CPU for more than 2 hours, the index is stuck.
+- If mds_stores stays above 50% CPU for over 2 hours, the index is stuck and needs manual rebuilding.

-- Re-indexing via System Settings > Spotlight > Privacy takes 15 to 30 minutes.
+- Re-indexing via System Settings > Spotlight > Privacy takes 15 to 30 minutes on most Macs.

-#What Is mds_stores and Why Is It Using So Much CPU?
+#What Is mds_stores and Why Does It Use So Much CPU?

 mds_stores stands for “metadata server stores.”
 It’s the part of Apple’s Spotlight search engine that builds and maintains a searchable database of every file on your Mac.

-When you first set up a Mac, buy a new one, or upgrade macOS, Spotlight starts indexing from scratch.
+Spotlight starts indexing from scratch when you first set up a Mac, restore from a backup, or upgrade macOS.
 That uses significant CPU.
-According to Apple’s support documentation, initial indexing is expected behavior and should complete on its own.
+According to Apple’s Spotlight support documentation, initial indexing is expected and finishes on its own in most cases.

 #Fix 1: Restart Your Mac